 Re-engagement is the result of successful retargeting.
 A retargeting campaign is one that targets existing users of a product, aiming to get them interested in the product again.

-In Singular, re-engagement is defined simply as the user's opening of an app that they have already used before, following a click on a retargeting ad.
+In Singular, re-engagement is defined as the user's opening of an app that they have already used before, following a period of inactivity and then a click on a retargeting ad.

 Once Singular recognizes a re-engagement event, it triggers a process of re-engagement attribution to credit the partner network that caused the engagement.
 Re-engagements are tracked as a metric in the same way that Singular tracks app installs, and you can see their numbers in your reports.